-The configuration is saved in a file called name.nzf, where name is the name of the view, or if it contains characters that are incompatible with use as a file name, a cryptographic hash generated from the name of the view.
+The configuration is saved in a file called viewname.nzf (or, if named is compiled with liblmdb, an LMDB database file called viewname.nzd). viewname is the name of the view, unless the view name contains characters that are incompatible with use as a file name, in which case a cryptographic hash of the view name is used instead.
 When named is restarted, the file will be loaded into the view configuration, so that zones that were added can persist after a restart.